Here Is Where The Pennsylvania Primary Race For The Senate Seat Stands

 “It was on Friday.
 I just wasn’t feeling very well,” Fetterman said.

-Over the weekend, Pennsylvania’s Lt.
-Gov. and the Democratic frontrunner in the state’s Senate race announced he went to the hospital after suffering a stroke.
-John Fetterman made the announcement on Sunday alongside his wife Gisele at Penn Medicine Lancaster General Hospital after canceling several events.
-Fetterman later tweeted the stroke was caused by a blood clot from his heart being in an a-fib rhythm for too long.
+Over the weekend, Pennsylvania’s Lieutenant governor and the Democratic frontrunner in the state’s Senate race announced he went to the hospital after suffering a stroke.
+Fetterman made the announcement on Sunday alongside his wife Gisele Barreto Fetterman at Penn Medicine Lancaster General Hospital after canceling several events.
+Fetterman later tweeted the stroke was caused by a blood clot from his heart being in an atrial fibrillation rhythm for too long.

 On Friday, I wasn’t feeling well, so I went to the hospital to get checked out.